Mushroom-Bacon Stuffed Omelets

-Since I'm doing this as a dinner meal, I'm going with a three-egg omelet to make it a bit more hearty.
-A two-egg omelet would work fine, and also likely a bit easier to handle – the thicker the omelet, the more carefully it has to be cooked.
-Regardless of number of eggs, this recipe should be enough for 4-5 people.
-It scales pretty easily, but erring on the 'more stuffing' side is always the best choice.
+Since I’m doing this as a dinner meal, I’m going with a three-egg omelet to make it a bit more hearty.
+A two-egg omelet would work fine for breakfast without any real changes.
+It scales pretty easily, but erring on the ‘more stuffing’ side is always the best choice.

 So, let’s get started by getting your shit together.
 I mean stuff.
 Er, I mean the things you’re going to cook.
 Get those things together and ready to go.
 I’m afraid that I don’t really have my shit together, so I can’t help much there.
 I recommend professional help with that.

 Take your favorite skillet, and put it on the stove at a meduim-high-ish.
-Once it's all warmed up, add about three tablespoons of butter and let the butter foam.
-Them add your onions and garlic and cook, stirring occasionally, until the onions soften.
+Once it’s all warmed up, add about three tablespoons of butter and let the butter foam.
+Add your onions and garlic and cook, stirring occasionally, until the onions soften.